mienaikoe/ziyu/Chapters/1-4-Chapter4.md

   "Why you and not the others?"

-  "Holragi was an insignificant member of the unification treaty, and the others.. well they weren't."
+  "Holrag was an insignificant member of the unification treaty, and the others.. well they weren't."

   "That's ridiculous."